Our Services

 Daytime Coping Tools

 If episodes of sleep paralysis are frequent or severely impacting your life, consider talking to a sleep specialist or psychiatrist.
-If you're experiencing these morning challenges and suspect Attention Deficit Hyperactivity Disorder (ADHD) might be contributing to your sleep issues, Ubie's free AI-powered symptom checker can help you understand your symptoms and determine whether a formal evaluation is right for you.
+If you're struggling with these morning challenges and want to better understand what might be happening, try Ubie's free AI-powered symptom checker to get personalized insights about your symptoms in just a few minutes—it can help you prepare for more productive conversations with your healthcare provider.

 Remember, it's always best to speak to a doctor about: